ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: ReTraceQA

 \subsection{Human Annotation}

 To construct a benchmark that enables both binary reasoning evaluation and fine-grained error localization, we annotate a diverse set of SLM-generated reasoning traces with step-level error information.
 The annotation task follows the setup described in Section \ref{sec:task}: for each reasoning trace, annotators are asked to identify the earliest step that contains an error, or to indicate that the entire trace is correct.
 Additionally, annotators are asked to assign one of three available labels classifying the nature of the error.
-Specifically, a step is considered erroneous if it falls in one or more of the following categories:
+To ensure high-quality reproducible labels and to minimize the inherent subjectivity in evaluating commonsense, we employ a hierarchical error taxonomy.
+We categorize errors from grounding to inference, ensuring that each error is assigned to a single, mutually exclusive category based on its primary cause.
+Specifically, a step is considered erroneous if it falls into one of the following categories:

-\begin{itemize} \item \textbf{Hallucination errors.} The model generates unverifiable or false facts (e.g., \textit{``wolves are not found in arctic regions''}), makes incorrect assumptions, or hallucinates information not inferable from the question or context.

-\item \textbf{Reasoning errors.} The model fails to reason coherently within or across steps.
-This includes logically unsound or commonsense-violating inferences, contradictory reasoning, and incorrect final selections.
-For example, stating \textit{``white is a light color''} then claiming \textit{``it does not reflect light''}.

-\item \textbf{Misinterpretation errors.} The model misunderstands the question, choice meanings, or task requirements.
-This includes misrepresenting previous steps, referencing non-existent choices, or providing multiple answers. \end{itemize} An example of annotated instance can be found in Figure \ref{fig:retraceqa}, while examples for each of these categories and detailed annotation guidelines are provided in Appendix \ref{app:error-examples} and \ref{app:annotation-guidelines}, respectively.